Trucking company business plan for starting your own business

 |Year 1||Year 2||Year 3|

 Financial Plan of trucking company business

-Arrow Transports will be started as a private business that Mr. Adam Porter and his family will solely own.
-Due to this reason, he will be the primary manager of the business.
-Unless and until the need arises, the major controlling authority will belong to Mr. Porter.
+Arrow Transports is set to start as a private business that Mr. Adam Porter and his family will solely own.
+He will be the sole financial of the company but may likely welcome other business partners when the need for expansion arises.
 The economic forecasts for the business for the next three years are like that of a towing business plan template.

 You may read multiple business plans trucking to see how different financial models work.
 Your business plan transportation logistics will primarily depend on the availability of funds.

 |Long-term Interest Rate||8.40%||8.44%||8.47%|

 |Average Per-Unit Variable Cost||$0.62|

 |Estimated Monthly Fixed Cost||$163,800|

 |Pro Forma Profit And Loss|